Queens-Dev-Den/tech-scout/README.md

 # web-scraper

 Takes a spotify playlist and converts all the songs into mp3 files.
+Test